Mihaela van der Schaar, University of Cambridge

 Mihaela is personally credited as inventor on 35 USA patents (the majority of which are listed here), many of which are still frequently cited and adopted in standards.
 She has made over 45 contributions to international standards for which she received 3 ISO Awards.
 In 2019, a Nesta report determined that Mihaela was the most-cited female AI researcher in the U.K.

-Alex Frangi, University of Manchester
+Alejandro Frangi, University of Manchester

 Professor Alejandro Frangi FREng FIEEE holds the Bicentenary Turing Chair in Computational Medicine at the University of Manchester and is a Royal Academy of Engineering Chair in Emerging Technologies.
 He serves as Director of the Christabel Pankhurst Institute, where he drives the translation of health technology innovation across Greater Manchester, and leads Digital Infrastructure for the NIHR Manchester Biomedical Research Centre.
 He directs the UK Centre of Excellence in In-Silico Regulatory Science and Innovation (CEiRSI), advancing regulatory-grade in silico methods.
 His research spans medical image analysis, computational physiology, machine learning, population imaging, and in silico clinical trials, with applications in cardiovascular, musculoskeletal, and neuroscience domains.
 A strong advocate of cross-sector collaboration between academia, industry, and regulators, he promotes the safe and effective adoption of computational medicine.
 He also engages wider audiences through his podcast, “In Silico Trials, Real Impacts!”